dta4/d2nsdist/README.md

 ### Motivation and use case

 We had to deal with dockerization and running mostly [WSL][1] and [Docker Desktop CE][2] for development.
-This works very smooth and we really love it, but it becomes a pain, if you had to deal with different hidden DNS resolvers on your laptop, that are only accessible via VPN or special LAN connections.
+This works very smoothly and we really love it, but it becomes a pain, if you had to deal with different hidden DNS resolvers on your laptop, that are only accessible via VPN or special LAN connections.

 Even if your VPN client creates the right [NRTP][3] entries on your host, that are not populated to your WSL console or to your docker daemon.
 Dynamic DNS resolver adaption is a long running, unsolved issue for WSL and Docker Desktop.
 Maybe it's addressed in the future by [WSL 2][4] or the [Moby][5] project.

 In the meantime we like to use a dockerized DNS proxy running on the host as a workaround.
 It's configurable during runtime and solves our WSL issues at least. [dnsdist][6] is the Swiss army knife for such use cases.

-But of course we like to provide this image for any other [dnsdist][0] related use case.
+But of course we like to provide this image for any other `dnsdist` related use case.

 [0]: https://dnsdist.org
 [1]: https://docs.microsoft.com/windows/wsl/